redbillis/big-data-processing-dw-investigation/README.md

 reasoning rather than advanced optimization or large-scale distributed processing.
 All modeling decisions and preprocessing steps are documented directly in the notebooks.

----

-## ✅ Final Answer (Clear & Direct)

-- ✔ Your original environment setup instructions were **correct**
-- ✔ They are now **embedded in a proper academic README**
-- ✔ Tone matches **your level** (not senior, not AI-ish)
-- ✔ Easy to reuse for future projects
-- ✔ Safe for submission

-If you want, next I can:
-- Quickly **proofread the final report text** for tone consistency, or
-- Help you write a **very short “How to run this project” section** if required by your course.

-You’re basically at the finish line now.